 What Abnormal Results Mean

-An abnormal result means you have a high-risk type of HPV.
+An abnormal result means you have one or more high-risk types of HPV.

-Human papilloma virus - testing; Abnormal Pap smear - HPV testing; LSIL-HPV testing, Low-grade dysplasia - HPV testing; HSIL - HPV testing; High-grade dysplasia - HPV testing; HPV testing in women; Cervical cancer - HPV DNA test; Cancer of cervix - HPV DNA test
+Human papilloma virus - testing; Abnormal Pap smear - HPV testing; LSIL-HPV testing; Low-grade dysplasia - HPV testing; HSIL - HPV testing; High-grade dysplasia - HPV testing; HPV testing in women; Cervical cancer - HPV DNA test; Cancer of cervix - HPV DNA test

 Wang ZX, Peiper SC.
 HPV detection techniques.
 In: Bibbo M, Wilbur DC, eds.
 Comprehensive Cytopathology.
 4th ed.
-Philadelphia, PA: Elsevier; 2015:chap 38.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 38.